shannonlucas/ccodetut3js/tutorial/docs/creating-graphics/getting-started.md

 # Getting Started

-Since this project will run in a web browser, you will need an HTML file to provide a canvas to render graphics on and a style sheet to provide some essential styling to that HTML.
-You can find the boilerplate HTML and CSS for this tutorial below.
+Since this project will run in a web browser, you will need an HTML file to provide a canvas to render graphics on, a style sheet to provide some essential styling to that HTML, and a JavaScript file for the code that will generate your graphics.

-Copy and paste the HTML and CSS code below into the appropriate panels of your code playground.
-Then click the "Run" button.
-The result panel of your code playground should now be filled with a dark purple color

-You will not need to modify the HTML or CSS for the remainder of this tutorial.

 ## HTML

+This is the only HTML required for this tutorial.
+Copy and paste this code into the HTML panel of your code playground.

 Note the `<canvas>` element in the code below.
-This is the element that your graphics will actually render to.
+This is the element that your graphics will be rendered on.
+The `id` attribute with the value `generative-demo` is how your JavaScript code will find the canvas.

 ```html
 <!DOCTYPE html>